Section 13 is Officially Repealed:

 Newspapers and magazines across Canada denounced the CHRC and Section 13.
 Mark Steyn was not about to shut up either.
 For years, Steyn or the mainstream media didn’t really know or pay much attention to the machinations of the CHRC censors, well… that was all about to change.

-Tune in tomorrow for Part 2 of my Section 13 obituary.
+Stay tuned for Part 2 of my Section 13 obituary.